VigRX Plus Reviews: Does it boost male sexual performance?

 Is VigRX safe?

 Safety is one of VigRX Plus’ strong points, particularly for men who are otherwise healthy.
 Most male enhancement pills seek to improve blood flow to the penis and often achieve this by vasodilation, a widening of the blood vessels.
-This is akin to what a prescription PDE-5 inhibitor like Viagra can do, albeit at a lower intensity.
+This is akin to what a prescription PDE-5 inhibitor like Viagra can do, albeit at a very different intensity.

 While that’s generally good news from an efficacy standpoint, mimicking PDE-5 inhibitors exposes users to many of the same risks.
 The most dangerous of these involves a potential drop in blood pressure resulting from the widening of blood vessels.
-It’s why any consultation for a PDE-5 prescription requires a blood pressure measurement.
-Men with blood pressure or other cardiovascular issues and those taking prescriptions like warfarin could put their lives at risk by taking PDE-5 inhibitors and may endure similar hazards using male enhancement pills, especially VigRX Plus.
+That’s why any consultation for a PDE-5 prescription requires a blood pressure measurement.
+Men with blood pressure or other cardiovascular issues and those taking prescriptions like warfarin could put their lives at risk by taking PDE-5 inhibitors and may endure similar hazards using male enhancement pills, including VigRX Plus.

 However, most of VigRX’s doses are on the low side compared to those used in clinical studies.
 And the only data we have concerning the safety profile of VigRX’s specific ingredients and doses working in concert comes from the company’s self-funded study, which was small.